myhdl/myhdl/doc/source/manual/reference.rst

    Read-only attribute that is the maximum value (exclusive) of an :class:`intbv`, or *None* for no  maximum.

+.. method:: intbv.signed()

+   Return the :class:`intbv` value as 2's complement number if the value is classified as 'unsigned'.
+The value is classfied as 'unsigned' if the *min* attribute is >= 0 and *max* > *min*.

+   :rtype: integer

 Unlike :class:`int` objects, :class:`intbv` objects are mutable; this is also the reason for their existence.
 Mutability is needed to support assignment to indexes and slices, as is common in hardware design.
 For the same reason,